IBM/universal-connectors/filter-plugin/logstash-filter-saphana-guardium/README.md

 ## Before you begin

 • You must have permission for the S-Tap Management role.
 The admin user includes this role, by default.
+• Download the required (ngdbc)jars as per your database version from URL:- https://tools.hana.ondemand.com/#hanatools

 # Procedure
 	1. On the collector, go to Setup > Tools and Views > Configure Univer***REMOVED***l Connector.